See Why We Are “Hawaiʻi's Most Hawaiian Hotel”

 1 Hawaiian culture activities offered daily

 3 High level of customer satisfaction from guests looking for a unique Hawaiian experience

 5 A staff of full-time Hawaiian cultural advisers

-6 Hawaiian artifacts and décor, including canoes, hales, pahu drums, taro patches and hundreds of employee-made Hawaiian crafts during Makahiki season
+6 Hawaiian artifacts and decor, including canoes, hale, pahu, and hundreds of employee-made Hawaiian crafts during Makahiki season

 7 Usage of the Hawaiian language throughout property and in hotel brochures and other printed material.

-8 Since 1986, committed to a program to teach employees of the Hawaiian culture, Poʻokela
+8 Since 1986, committed to a Poʻokela program to teach employees the Hawaiian culture

-9 Emphasis on serving native Hawaiian cuisine in our Tiki Terrace restaurant
+9 Emphasis on serving native Hawaiian cuisine in our restaurant

-10 Custom-made uniforms relating to Kāʻanapali though images and song lyrics.
+10 Custom-made uniforms relating to Kāʻanapali through images and song lyrics

 The Cultural Experience